Grant limited access to Azure Storage resources using shared access signatures (SAS)

 Be careful with SAS datetime format.
 For some utilities (such as AzCopy), date/time values must be formatted as '+%Y-%m-%dT%H:%M:%SZ'.
 This format specifically includes the seconds.

-Be specific with the resource to be accessed.
-A security best practice is to provide a user with the minimum required privileges.
-If a user only needs read access to a single entity, then grant them read access to that single entity, and not read/write/delete access to all entities.
+Grant the least possible privileges with the SAS.
+A security best practice is to provide a user with the minimum required privileges to the fewest possible resources.
+Use a read-only SAS when possible.
+If a user needs only read access to a single object, then grant them read access to that single object, and not read/write/delete access to all objects.
 This also helps lessen the damage if a SAS is compromised because the SAS has less power in the hands of an attacker.